ChiR24/Link-Fetch/README.md

 <summary><b>Collecting Links</b></summary>

 * **Fetch All Links**: Click the extension icon, then click "Fetch Links" to collect all links from the current page
-* **Side Panel**: Use the side panel for persistent access to your links while browsing
+* **Context Menu**: Right-click on a link to add it, or right-click anywhere on a page to extract all links
 * **Filter Links**: Type in the search box to filter links by URL or domain

 </details>